Such, Such Were the Joys: Background

 In September 1914 Cyril Connolly arrived at the school and formed a close friendship with Orwell.
-The First World War had just broken out, and Orwell's patriotic poem written at school was published in the Henley and South Oxfordshire Standard.
+World War I had just broken out, and Orwell's patriotic poem written at school was published in the Henley and South Oxfordshire Standard.
 The war made life difficult for the school – most of the teaching staff left to fight, although one staff member Charles Edgar Loseby, later a Labour MP, returned for a period while recovering from being gassed in the trenches.
 The First World War had a significant effect in other ways – there was the increasing roll call of old boys killed in the trenches, Mr Wilkes spent his summer holidays driving ambulances in France, the boys knitted and put on entertainments for the injured troops camped nearby, and food shortages made feeding a challenge.
 Classics was taught by Mr Wilkes, while the formidable Mrs Wilkes taught English, history and scripture.
 The long-serving deputy, Robert Sillar, taught geography, drawing, shooting and nature studies and was highly regarded in old boys' accounts.
 Outings on the South Downs were a regular part of school life, and Sillar led the boys on nature study expeditions.
 The school had instituted a Cadet Corps, in which Orwell was an active member.
-Orwell recalls stealing books off Connolly and Connolly describes how they reviewed each other's poetry.
+Orwell recalls stealing books from Connolly, and Connolly describes how they reviewed each other's poetry.
 Cecil Beaton vaguely recalled working on the school's war-time allotments with Orwell.
-During his time at school, Orwell surreptitiously collected the saucy seaside postcards that were later to figure in his essay The Art of Donald McGill.
+During his time at school, Orwell surreptitiously collected saucy seaside postcards that were later to figure in his essay The Art of Donald McGill.